Caregiver Strain and Burden: How Nurses Can Provide Support

 Caregivers are essential to a person in need.
 Whether it be a person with a disability or an elderly person with a terminal illness, they can provide basic care and activities of daily living.
 Some examples of activities of daily living are bathing, dressing, eating, and mobility.
 Caregivers can also help by paying bills, running errands, or transporting the person to and from their healthcare and other scheduled appointments (2).

-Caregivers are also important because they usually trust the individual caring for them, giving them peace of mind.
-Oftentimes caregivers and the care recipient develop a trusting relationship and the person views the caregiver as a companion (12).
-Additionally, some people only need minor assistance, and a caregiver can help maintain a large portion of their independence at their home without living in an assisted living facility (10).
+Caregivers are also important because people usually trust the individual caring for them, giving them peace of mind.
+Often, caregivers and the care recipient develop a trusting relationship, and the person views the caregiver as a companion (12).
+Additionally, some people only need minor assistance, and a caregiver can help maintain a large portion of their independence at home without living in an assisted living facility (10).

 Ask yourself...